One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 They should be muted in pigment and beginning to lighten up, ideally bleeding/blending into the surrounding skin.

-My breast lift scars healed raised.
+My breast lift scars healed and raised.
 What do I do?

 If your scars are raised and thick, this could be a hypertrophic or keloid scar.
 Hypertrophic scars tend to be the same size as the original scar, but they are raised.
 On the other hand, keloid scars actually grow larger than the original scar size.

-What types of breast lift surgery are there?
+What types of breast lift procedures are there?

 Breast lift surgeries include anchor, lollipop, and periareolar lifts.
 These types of breast lift procedures vary in incision patterns and are tailored to address different degrees of breast sagging and ptosis.